NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 Represents what movements the structural object will make.
 Currently only used for configuring turntables.

+- `end_after_rotation` (int, or list of ints, or [MinMaxInt](#MinMaxInt)
+dict, or list of MinMaxInt dicts): The amount the structure will rotate in full, beginning on `step_begin` and rotating `rotation_y` each step.
+All values will be % 360 (set 360 for a complete rotation).
+If `end_after_rotation` does not divide evenly by `rotation_y`, then the number of rotation steps will round down.
+Default is either 90, 180, 270, or 360.
 - `step_begin` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict):
 The step at which this movement should start.
-Default will be a value between 0 and 10.
+Default is a value between 0 and 10.
 - `step_end` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict):
 The step at which this movement should end.
+Overrides `end_after_rotation`.
-Default will be a value between 11 and 72.
+Default will use `end_after_rotation`.
-- `rotation_y` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+- `rotation_y` (int, or list of ints, or [MinMaxInt](#MinMaxInt)
-dict, or list of MinMaxFloat dicts): The amount that the structure will rotate each step.
+dict, or list of MinMaxInt dicts): The amount that the structure will rotate each step.
 Default is randomly either 5 or -5.

 #### StructuralOccludingWallConfig